AdaCore/training_material/courses/gnatsas/sas_030_analysis.rst

     *Static Analysis Review* file containing user-specified message reviews

 -------------------------------
-Running from the Command Line
+Running From the Command Line
 -------------------------------

 + This command only performs the analysis (typically used for simple testing or automation)